Best places to live in Portugal for US expats (2026): cities, costs, taxes

 Braga Low Low Med Affordable family base, calm environment, growing local economy Limited English services, quieter social scene, fewer nightlife options

-Algarve Med High Med Retirement planning, coastal living, golf communities, strong English-speaking support Seasonal population swings, limited year-round job diversity, car dependency.
+Algarve Med High Med Retirement planning, coastal living, golf communities, strong English-speaking support Seasonal population swings, limited year-round job diversity, car dependency

 Where do Americans live in Portugal?

-Most Americans in Portugal settle in Lisbon, the Algarve, and Porto.
-These places offer job opportunities, welcoming expat communities, and services in English.
+These regions are where most expats live in Portugal, drawn by job access, English-friendly services, and well-established support networks.
 They also provide a good mix of lifestyle, schools, and easy connections, making it easier for newcomers to settle in.

 • Lisbon metro → large expat network, international schools, flight connections; watch out for high rents.